shawnee-skogen/website/content/page/schedule.md

 The schedule can be subscribed to by opening [webcal://forum.shawnee-skogen.com/calendar/](webcal://forum.shawnee-skogen.com/calendar/) (at least on iOS and macOS).
 Be sure to set the auto-refresh to daily, or more frequent, so you see updated event info.

-## April 15, 2023

-Time: 2:00 PM
-Location: Anna, IL and Giant City Start Park; see below.
-Program: To be determined but the District 5 board will be visiting.

-Lunch will be at Davie School Inn in Anna, IL; RSVP required, time TBD.
-Social will be at Star View and Blue Sky Wineries starting at 3:30 PM.
-Dinner will be at Giant City Lodge at 6:30 PM; RSVP required.

 ## May 14, 2023

 Time: 2:00 PM